bigbridge-nl/product-import/README.md

 The user of the library must make sure the placeholder products will be imported at a later time.
 Placeholder Products that were not used can be removed via the backend product overview page by searching for the name "Linked Product Placeholder".

-## Errors

-The library detects problems in the input in its id-resolution and validation phrases.
-When it does, it adds descriptive error messages to the product this is processed.

-A product that one or more errors is not imported.
-Errors can be inspected via a custom callback function you can provide.

-    $config->resultCallback[] = function(Product $product)) {
-        $errors = $product->getErrors();
-    }

-Callbacks are called in the order that the products were added.
-However, configurables are collected in a different set from simples, and will be processed at a later time.

 ### Categories

 Categories are imported by paths of category-names, like this "Doors/Wooden Doors/Specials".
 Separate category names with "/".